BelalBahr/BelalBahr/README.md

 ## 🎯 About Me

-- 🔭 Currently leading product development for **RFID-enabled automation systems** with AI integration
+- 🔭 Currently leading product and enginnering for an **RFID-enabled B2B Automation Product**
 - 🧠 MSc in **Mechatronics & Robotics** with AI concentration at Ain Shams University
 - 🚀 Led 23-engineer team to **2nd place nationally** in autonomous driving competition
 - 💡 Leveraging **AI agents** for rapid product prototyping and validation